codificat/kubevirt-tutorial/labs/lab5/lab5.md

 I0517 14:44:04.317260       1 data-processor.go:230] Expanding image size to: 10692100096
 I0517 14:44:04.373807       1 data-processor.go:167] New phase: Complete
 ```

-What's just happened here?

-* We've created a VM, *vm2*, this included a DataVolume template which instructs KubeVirt and CDI to actually create a PVC which uses the PVs already created on the cluster.
-The CDI importer pod, takes the source, in this case a URL, and imports the image directly to the PV attached to the PVC.
-Once that process finishes, a *virt-launcher* pod starts using the imported image as boot disk.
-* Another detail that might go unnoticed, CDI is able to detect the requested storage size, the available one (accounting for file system overhead) and resize the image, presenting to the VM the closest amount of space possible to the user request.

 Again, we can connect to the VM's console and check if we've got that extra space that CDI made for us: